Provide for the appropriate use and management of Alaska's state owned land and water, aiming toward maximum use consistent with the public interest.

 Target #2: Process new water right applications within 12 months.

-Analysis of results and challenges: Approving water use (via issued water right permits/certificates and issued temporary water use authorizations (TWUA)) is becoming more complex and contentious throughout Alaska.
-Each year both managers and adjudicators spend more time dealing with the conflicts (both administratively and in connection with litigation) over water use, which reduces the overall number of applications that can be adjudicated given current staffing levels.
-Seasonal variations in the quantity of applications received as well as other cyclical issues (e.g. seasonal project start times) also factor into the performance variance as measured over a fiscal year.
+Analysis of results and challenges: Approving water use (via issued water right permits/certificates and issued temporary water use authorizations (TWUA)) is becoming more complex and contentious throughout Alaska, especially in high residential growth areas such as the Mat-Su Valley.
+Each year both managers and adjudicators spend more time dealing with the conflicts (both administratively and in connection with litigation) over water use, which reduces the overall number of applications that can be adjudicated.

-Increased workloads due to an increase in oil & gas exploration, increased mining activity, small and large scale hydro-energy projects and project construction has also resulted in additional work load.
+An increase in the number of applications is due to an increase in oil & gas exploration and increased mining activity.
 Water Section staff must balance the need to process TWUA applications with water right applications.
-As TWUA have a higher workload priority to ensure timely water use approvals so projects can begin the exploration and construction phases of the project activities, this increase in workload on adjudicators and authorized decision reviewers may cause an increase in the backlog of new water right applications.
-Staff are simultaneously trying to keep up with timely adjudicating new water right applications as well as addressing the long term backlogged water right applications, but any increase in the adjudication of long backlogged water right applications will increase median cycle times.
+Processing of TWUA applications has a higher priority to ensure timely water use approvals so projects can begin the exploration and construction phases of the project activities in a timely and predictable manner.
+An emphasis has been placed on processing TWUA applications within 60 days with good success in FY2019.
+A number of applications were received this year with a requested turnaround of less than 30 days, causing re-prioritization of work.
+Staff are simultaneously keeping up with timely adjudicating new water right applications as well as addressing the long term backlogged water right applications, but any increase in the adjudication of long backlogged water right applications will increase median cycle times.
 These numbers will fluctuate until the backlog is eliminated.

 |C2: Core Service - Provide regulatory oversight for water use, dam safety, unorganized borough platting review, and mine reclamation for entire state.|